1sthtmlcoder/obstification-overide-web/README.md

-i am not responsible for any legal action caused by this tool the way this is used is outside of my responsibilities if you do use this in any iligal the one who used it is risking iligal fines of private security. i dont condone the use of iligal acts with this tool.
+i am not responsible for any legal action caused by this tool the way this is used is outside of my responsibilities if you do use this in any illigal the one who used it is risking illigal fines of private security. i dont condone the use of illigal acts with this tool.

 # MIT AGGREMENT